eGenix/egenix-telegram-antispam-bot/README.md

 Changelog
 ---------

+- 0.4.0:
+  - Added new challenge MathMultiplyChallenge
+  - Made the MathAddChallenge and MathMultiplyChallenge a little more difficult
 - 0.3.0:
   - Added new challenge ListItemChallenge
   - Added new config variables MAX_FAILED_CHALLENGES to limit the number of failed